Cookie choices

 Settle refund boundaries second

-The commercial question then becomes whether the refund policy, route depth, and uncertainty model are acceptable before payment.
+The next question is whether the refund policy, route depth, and uncertainty model are acceptable before payment.

 03